 Etched into a honey-hued key-stone on the façade of Villa Baciata, is the date 1788.
 Despite its humble beginnings over two centuries ago as a simple, working farmhouse, today Baciata has been transformed into an extraordinary Tuscan retreat.

-Outdoors a shaded dining terrace is draped in wisteria and leads onto a lovely formal garden, neatly edged with box, white roses and lavender.
+Outdoors a shaded dining terrace is draped in wisteria and leads onto a lovely formal garden, neatly edged with box and lavender.
 Well-lit pathways, scented with an abundance of fresh herbs, meander through gardens dotted with fig, apple, persimmon, plum and olive trees.
 On a lower garden level, a large 15m x 5m swimming pool with retractable pool-cover is built into the olive groves, and has a terrace with sun-loungers and shade provided by a large umbrella.